 Which currencies should you choose to news trade?

-First thing you need to know before you start news trading, is that sometimes when buying an asset, news is already included in the price.
+The first thing you need to know before you start news trading is that sometimes when buying an asset, the news is already included in the price.
 Why does this happen if the news has not even happened yet?
 Traders try to predict the news announcements and so the market tends to alter the price of the asset due to the perception that is created.

 So which currencies should you choose to focus on?
 Well, the major currency pairs (GBP/EUR, USD/EUR, USD/GBP) are always a good option if you are just starting out in trading.
 Ultimately, traders choose the currencies they want to trade depending on personal preference as well as the trading style.
 If you love news trading, you may choose to look out for certain releases, economic reports and financial news and then trade according to the economic data available.

 So Which Dates Should You Mark on Your Calendar?

 To answer that question you need to outline which data will influence your currencies.
 As a general rule, U.S. economic releases tend to have the most impact on the markets.
 Change in interest rates, inflation, retail sales and unemployment rates are all key variables that will influence currencies and provide trading opportunities.
 This is why it is crucial you keep an economic calendar that is handy for you and your trading needs.